Significant-Gravitas/AutoGPT_Wizard/ChromeOS/readme.md

 # ChromeOS Wizard Script

-This repository contains the `chromewizard.sh` Bash script, designed to automate the setup of various tools and dependencies on Chrome OS systems, including Docker and Poetry, and to configure AutoGPT.
+This folder contains the `chromewizard.sh` Bash script, designed to automate the setup of various tools and dependencies on Chrome OS systems, including Docker and Poetry, and to configure AutoGPT.

 ## Enabling Linux on Chrome OS